SlimTim10/Arduino-Text-Adventure/README.md

 ## Description

 A text adventure game for the Arduino Uno.
+The goal is to reach a specific room in the map.

 #### Controls